-Brookings is located on Route 101 (known as Chetco Avenue inside city limits).
+Brookings is located on Oregon Coast Highway 101 (known as Chetco Avenue inside city limits).
 You will experience a breathtaking, scenic drive north or southbound with views of the ocean, mountains, rivers and valleys.
-There are plenty of locations along the way to pull over for a walk on the beach or vista photo opportunity.
+There are many locations along the way to pull over for a walk on the beach or vista photo opportunity.

 The POINT Intercity Transit bus travels between Klamath Falls and Brookings once each direction each day.
-The outgoing bus picks up in Brookings at 8 a.m.; the incoming bus arrives in Brookings at @5:25 pm.
+The outgoing bus picks up in Brookings at @10:45 am; the incoming bus arrives in Brookings at @5:25 pm.
 They do allow limited bicycle transports also.

-For more information about schedules, fares and other information, follow this link to The POINT.
+For schedule, fare and other information, follow this link to The POINT.

-The nearest international airport to Brookings is the RogueValley International - Medford Airport.
-Medford is approximately a two and a half hour drive from Brookings utilizing Route 199.
+The nearest international airport to Brookings is the RogueValley International - Medford Airport, which is approximately a two and a half hour drive from Brookings utilizing Route 199.

-There are many bicycle-accessible trails along the coast which will bring you into Brookings or you can ride along the bicycle-friendly Route 101.
+There are a few bicycle-accessible trails along the coast which will bring you into Brookings or you can ride along Oregon Coast Highway 101.
 The Oregon coast is known as "the People’s Coast".
-When bicycling into Brookings, you are invited to camp overnight on any of our public beaches.
+When bicycling you are invited to camp overnight on public beaches.

-RVing is one of the most popular ways to get to Brookings and we have several RV camping areas to stop in when you get here, including Harris Beach State Park and Alfred A. Loeb State Park.
-RVers can utilize Route 101 from the north or the south.
+RVing is one of the most popular ways to get to Brookings and there are several RV campgrounds to stay in when you get here, including Harris Beach State Park and Alfred A. Loeb State Park.
+RVers can utilize Oregon Coast Highway 101 from the north or the south.